whitcr/yuriibondar-site/README.md

 Site for Web developer
 Yurij Bondar

-Goal: site-card of programmer Yuriy Bondar, developing a one-page site for programmer Yuriy Bondar.
-This site should motivate visitors to choose Yuriy as a professional and use his skills and services.
+Goal: site-card about programmer Yuriy Bondar, developing a one-page site for programmer Yuriy Bondar.
+This site shows information about student of  INTITA Academy, also shows contacts, projects, social networks and other useful inf
 Functional requirements:
-learn about the skills of a programmer get experience information to be able to contact the programmer
+learn about the skills of a programmer get information about experience of a student, about his projects to be able to contact the student see what courses and modules student has graduated go to the Academy social networks

 Technologies: HTML5, CSS, Figm
 Downloading the site on Desktop, Laptop, Mobile